 In the lead up to the 2018 Undergraduate Summer Show, we interview graduating students about their life at Chelsea and how their learning experience has shaped their practice.
 Originally from Suffolk, BA Graphic Design Communication student Molly Burdett’s project for the degree show challenges sterotypes of the male orientated sport of pigeon racing through a social documentary.

-Please tell us how your work has developed during your time at UAL
+How your work has developed during your time at Chelsea?

 What are you working on for the degree show?

 A short documentary film studying one of the last working class pigeon racing communities in London, exploring the problems that the sport and community face today.
 The film analyses the traditionally all male orientated sport, looking at why there are less women involved with pigeon racing.
 This fits into the wider themes of how the sport demonstrates the complexities of working class masculinity and explores the conventional stereotypes of the roles of male and female in domestic spheres and in sports.
 Pigeon racing has been a largely overlooked sport, the film aims to change people’s opinions of the sport.

 What have your influences been for your work for the degree show?

 My influences for my final project have been centered on researching into social realism and subcultures.